-Financial assets are included in the net assets statement based on fair value or amortised cost.
-A financial asset is recognised in the net asset statement on the date the Fund becomes party to the contractual acquisition of the asset.
-From the date of recognition any gains or losses arising from changes in the fair value of assets held at fair value are recognised in the fund account.
-The values of investments as shown in the net assets statement have been determined at fair value in accordance with the requirements of the Code and IFRS13 (see note 18).
+All our financial assets consists of ordinary equity shares, bonds, properties, pooled investment vehicles and cash deposits.
+Ordinary equity shares, bonds, pooled investment vehicles and properties are included in the Net Assets Statement based on fair value through profit and loss (FVTPL).
+All cash, cash deposits, investments debtors and creditors are held to be collected therefore are valued at amortised costs in the Net Assets Statement.
+A financial asset is recognised in the Net Assets Statement on the date the Fund becomes party to the contractual acquisition of the asset.
+From the date of recognition, any gains or losses arising from changes in the fair value or amortised costs of assets held are recognised in the Net Assets Statement.
+The values of investments as shown in the Net Assets Statement have been determined at fair value or amortised costs in accordance with the requirements of the Code and IFRS9 (see Note 18).
 For the purpose of disclosing levels of fair value hierarchy, the Fund has adopted the classification guidelines recommended in Practical Guidance on Investment Disclosures (PRAG / Investment Association, 2016).